ericsun95/Traffic-simulation/README.md

-# Cse final project - a simulation on the traffic light control
+# A simulation on the traffic light control

 run it in the terminal under the path to C_program: